FredrikBakken/family-tree/README.md

 This application scrapes the Geni website for all direct parents of an individual, before visualizing the results.

-**Be aware:** This is a web scrapes - which means that if the layout of the Geni pages changes, this application may no longer function as intended.
+**Be aware:** This is a web scraper - which means that if the layout of the Geni pages changes, this application may no longer function as intended.

 # Prerequists
 ## Visualization with Graphviz